irssi/irssi.github.io/jekyll/about/index.markdown

 connect one or more clients to it to share the connections.
 Using Irssi as a proxy has the major advantage of Irssi's power as an IRC client.
 You never have to worry about losing your connection to IRC.
-Even if you don't want to use Issi as a client, I can strongly recommend it as a proxy because you can just connect to it with any IRC client by just connecting to the specified port instead of SSH-ing to the machine that your Irssi is running on.
+Even if you don't want to use Irssi as a client, I can strongly recommend it as a proxy because you can just connect to it with any IRC client by just connecting to the specified port instead of SSH-ing to the machine that your Irssi is running on.